 When Rothy’s announced its latest merino wool collection of flats, points, loafers and sneakers, I was pretty excited.
-I’ve been a fan of Allbirds wool offerings and, in general, appreciate the anti-stink nature of wool compared to other materials.
-I was in the market for a nude-ish neutral shoe for fall, and decided to get The Point in Camel Wool to test out their new wool flats.
+I’ve been a fan of Allbirds wool offerings and, in general, appreciate the anti-stink nature of wool.
+I was in the market for a nude-ish neutral shoe for fall, and decided to get The Point in Camel Merino Wool.

 Fit & Sizing

-I purchased these in my usual size for points and tried them side by side with my original Marigold points.
-Lengthwise, they are very similar – the wool is just a smidge longer.
+I purchased these in my usual size for points and tried them side by side with my original Marigold points (similar here).
+Lengthwise, they are comparable – the wool is just a smidge longer.
 However, I did notice a bit more “give” in the sides of the wool version that make it feel a bit looser.
 I’m slightly concerned that they will stretch out more in time and become too wide for my feet.
 I’ll be sure to update this post after a few months if that does indeed happen.

 One major difference between the traditional Rothy’s and their merino counterparts is the sole.
 It’s made of a vegan leather sole that looks more luxe than the original carbon-free rubber variety.
 Some folks have been displeased with how the vegan leather sole wears.
 I’ve seen some photos where most of the top layer is scratched after just one wear.
 However, my all-leather soles on other shoes do the same, so for now, I accept that as expected wear-and-tear.